deepfabric/elasticell/docs/architecture/multi-raft.md

 ![architecture](../imgs/architecture.png)

 ### Why Multi-Raft
 In the raft, only the leader node provides read and write operation.
-This measns:
+This means:

 * The more nodes, the worse the performance
 * The system storage capacity depends on the size of the leader machine's disk